 "Halloween is my favorite holiday," added Ohlenbusch.
 "I think it might because it is almost entirely inclusive.
 It’s not based on a religion that might leave some people out.
 It also gives people a chance to try out what it’s like to be someone or something else.
 People seem to feel and behave a little differently when they are slightly separated from their usual identities.
 Also, it’s creepy."

 Ohlenbusch and his label-mates at Rubwrongway Records traditionally celebrate Halloween with a series of shows, culminating with an outdoor gig on Halloween, in Florence, Mass.
 "It is a ridiculous idea to play outside in New England on Oct.
-31. It’s one of our most fun shows of the year.
-When we start, the park is pretty much empty, by the time we are finishing, it is full of hundreds of people all dressed up in crazy costumes."
+31.

 With her exaggerated beehive hairdo and retro wardrobe, everyday is a bit of Halloween for Big Apple-based singer Christine Ohlman, who will be in the area this weekend for a Halloween bash at IMA in Goshen, Mass.
 (A gig that was snowed-out last Halloween).